Menditect/documentation/versioned_docs/version-2.6.0/api.md

 Initiate the execution of a test configuration for the specified application instance(s) in the body.
 The execute process will be started asynchronously.
 The progress can be polled using the [Get testrun](#get-testrun) endpoint.

-The Coverage parameter in the body can be either `true` or `false`.
-This indicates whether to calculate coverage for applicable coverage goals after the test was executed.

 :::note
-Make sure to include the Instance Keys in the body for *all* added Applications to the Test Configuration.
+The Key values in the body are those of the Application Instances.
+Please make sure to include the Instance Keys in the body for *all* added Applications to the Test Configuration.
 :::

 ### Request